Guidance

 • you’re using maternity services (see section 5, ‘Choosing maternity services’)

-If you have to wait for more than 2 weeks for an appointment to a cancer specialist, you do not have a legal right to ask to be referred to a different hospital if:
+If you have to wait for more than 28 days to receive a diagnosis or have cancer ruled out, you do not have a legal right to ask to be referred to a different hospital if:

 Information and support to help you choose

 You have the right to information to support choices you make about NHS services.
-If you want to change the provider of your treatment or assessment because you’ve been waiting or will need to wait more than the maximum waiting times, you can contact the service providing your treatment or the ICB that is responsible for arranging your treatment.
+If you want to change the provider of your treatment or assessment because you’ve been waiting or will need to wait more than the maximum waiting times or cancer waiting time standard, you can contact the service providing your treatment or the ICB that is responsible for arranging your treatment.

 ICBs must provide advice or assistance to patients who have waited or will wait longer than the 18 weeks maximum waiting times for non-urgent consultant-led treatment or assessment.
-They must also provide advice or assistance to patients who have waited or will wait more than 2 weeks for their first appointment if your GP thinks it’s possible you have cancer.
+They must also provide advice or assistance to patients who have waited or will wait more than 28 days to receive a diagnosis or have cancer ruled out from the date of urgent referral.
 For details on how to contact your ICB, see section 11 of this guide.

 If you need extra help because of a disability, a mental health condition or any other impairment, talk to the organisation responsible for arranging your care and treatment to ensure that these additional needs are taken into account when you ask to change your provider.
 See section 10, ‘If you require a reasonable adjustment’, for more information on requesting reasonable adjustments.